eCommerce Heat Map Tips

 Heat Maps are as important as your analytics solution, they provide you with critical information about your website users.
 This article explains what types of heat mapping are available and how to use them to drive the conversion rate of your eCommerce website up.

-What actually are heatmaps?
+What are heat Maps?

-Heatmaps are a colour visualisation of a user’s visit to a webpage, there are actually a number of different forms of heatmaps – these include mouse hover heatmaps, click heatmaps, attention heatmaps and scroll heatmaps.
+Heat maps are a colour visualisation of a user’s visit to a webpage, there are actually a number of different forms of heatmaps – these include mouse hover heatmaps, click heat maps, attention heat maps and scroll heat Maps.

-Heatmaps can be a useful tool to help you understand your website traffic and optimise a web-page accordingly.
-When a heatmap is implemented on a page, it can be also used to test specific areas of the page – particularly useful in eCommerce when customer intent of abandoned sessions is often unknown.
+Heat maps can be a useful tool to help you understand your website traffic and optimise a web page accordingly.
+When a heat map is implemented on a page, it can be also used to test specific areas of the page – particularly useful in eCommerce when customer intent of abandoned sessions is often unknown.

-Scroll map heatmaps show how far a user scrolls down your page, this allows the checking of where information appears in relation to the page fold.
+Scroll map heat maps show how far a user scrolls down your page, this allows the checking of where information appears in relation to the page fold.
 Checking these areas of your page helps to prioritise the location of the information on your page, it is important to not let a user think your page finishes earlier than it actually does.

 Click maps with a sample size of under 2,000 users are not fully representative, we suggest only data with a larger sample than this should be reviewed.

-Tip: Learn the right information from your heatmaps
+Learn the right information from your heatmaps

 Heatmaps are also useful when used in association with other forms of user tracking including user recording, user testing and data analytics.
 When a problem like a dead link is found you can remove it or add in additional links where users are expecting them.
 The best way to implement changes based on user data is to run a series of A/B tests, this ensures the visual assessment you make of the users actually matches the way that they behave.